 Switch those (one or more) breakers to the “Off” position, then back “On” to reset the circuit.
 Then check your thermostat and fiddle with the controls to see if the heater will come back on.

-Check for a Furnace Reset Button and avoid Heater Repair
+Check for a Furnace Reset Button

 Give it about two minutes, fiddle with the thermostat, and see if the heat comes back on.
 (No doubt you see a pattern forming here)